nucypher/nucypher/docs/source/guides/worklock_guide.rst

 Overview
 --------

 `WorkLock` is a novel, permissionless token distribution mechanism, developed at NuCypher, which requires participants to stake ETH and maintain NuCypher nodes in order to receive NU tokens.

 WorkLock offers specific advantages over ICO or airdrop as a distribution mechanism, chiefly: it selects for participants who are most likely to strengthen the network because they commit to staking and running nodes.

-The WorkLock begins with an open bidding period, during which anyone seeking to participate can send ETH to the WorkLock contract to be escrowed on-chain.
+The WorkLock begins with an open bidding or `contribution` period, during which anyone seeking to participate can send ETH to the WorkLock contract to be escrowed on-chain.
 At any time, WorkLock participants can cancel their bid to forgo NU and recoup their escrowed ETH immediately.
-Once the bidding period closes, the WorkLock contract does not accept more bids, but it will still accept cancellations during an additional time window.
-At the end of this cancellation period, stake-locked NU will be distributed according to the following principles:
+Once the contribution period closes, the WorkLock contract does not accept more bids, but it will still accept cancellations during an additional time window.
+At the end of this cancellation period, the claiming window opens and stake-locked NU token allocations can be claimed by participants.
+Stake-locked NU will be distributed according to the following principles:

  - All of the tokens held by WorkLock will be distributed.
  - All bids must be greater than or equal to the minimum allowed bid.